Sean Kieron Bailey | Architect | Associate Partner

 BIO

-Sean is an enthusiastic UK qualified architect currently working as an Associate Architect for Foster + Partners.
-He studied at both the University of Liverpool and the Welsh school of Architecture having completed the Professional Diploma most recently at the WSA in 2020.
+He studied at both the University of Liverpool and the Welsh school of Architecture during his undergrad.
+He returned to the WSA in 2020 to comple the Professional Diploma and more recently has ruturned as an external student critic.
 He is a quick learner and a motivated individual with a passion for creating and architectural design.
 His problem solving abilities and attention to detail are qualities that maintain the highest levels in his work

 Sean’s architectural education began in 2011 where he began studying his undergraduate architectural degree at the school of architecture in Liverpool and in 2014 Sean graduated with first-class honours.
 After University, Sean’s began his first professional experience in Kent, starting as a Part I Architectural Assistant for Richard Hopkinson Architects, during which time he worked on numerous projects in and around London and Kent.

 Sean has a great interest in socially and environmentally regenerative architecture through the means of contemporary technologies.
 His fifth year thesis project explored the translation of Leominster’s historic timber framed vernacular through the technological capabilities of the local steel fabrication industries.
 This thesis ultimately aimed to bridge these two contrasting worlds.
+He has continued to refine this interest through his professional experience most recently within the teamat Foster + Partners.

 To request Sean’s paper portfolio follow the contact link at the top of the page or contact him here.